 - Manifold: Though this check usually doesn’t occur until there is much more mileage on your car, it is also a good idea to take a quick look after a year’s worth of driving, which is where we are.
 The manifold is key because it sets the conditions for the engine to work correctly.
 If the balance is upset here, then the engine will run roughly and use excessive gas.
 If you have to have the manifold worked on you can expect to pay somewhere between $1,800 and $3,000, depending on the repair, make and model which is the reason for the disparity.
 Manifold problems are quite uncommon, but when they occur, the problems are usually major and need addressing.
 As noted, the manifold sets up the pressure and forces the exhaust to work correctly.
 It is also the head of the exhaust system.

 - Exhaust: If you find that when you shake the tailpipe, there is rattling coming from under your car, then you can be sure there is an exhaust problem.
 The exhaust system includes items such as the catalytic converter — $3,000 or a little more; manifold pipes at the head of the exhaust system; exhaust pipe; resonators and tailpipe and tips.
 Generally, the exhaust system replacement cost is about $1,800.
-If you hear rattling from under your car, you can be sure that it is little more than hanger that needs replacement.
+If you hear rattling from under your car, you can be sure that it is little more than a hanger that needs replacement.
 Depending on how many hooks need replacement, the job will be between $55 and $250 to replace several hooks.
 Here’s a way to tell if you need to replace the exhaust pipe.
 Start your car and let it run for a couple of minutes, then take a rag and place it over the tailpipe.
 You should be able to feel nice steady pulses from the engine, if the vibrations aren’t regular, a piece of the exhaust system is likely broken and needs replacement.

 - Catalyst: This is one of those systems that require an OBD-II diagnostic and the expertise to replace the device.
 This is an expensive repair because the cat is a costly piece of equipment.
 As noted, it will cost roughly $3,000, plus labor to replace this device.

-- Transmission: The transmission is one of those systems that that needs the OBD-II scanner to diagnose.
+- Transmission: The transmission is one of those systems that need the OBD-II scanner to diagnose.
 There are so many pieces to the transmission that repairs can range from a low of $150 for a valve body/valve spring repair to upward of $3,500 to $4,000 to replace the transmission with a rebuilt device.

 These services are what would generically be called a tune-up.
 A complete job would take thousands of dollars to complete.
 You will find more information on when a specific service should be performed in the owner’s manual of your car.
 Please note that in the rear of the manual, you will find the intervals for the work.
 If you follow the recommendations in the manual closely, you will find that your car will last for years and give you a reliable service.